wesleybertipaglia/imgo/README.md

 ## About

-**imgool** is designed for developers and users who need to quickly convert or compress images directly from the command line.
+**imgo** is designed for developers and users who need to quickly convert or compress images directly from the command line.
 It’s simple, fast, and can be used in scripts or automation tools.

 Currently, it supports:
 - Converting images between common formats (PNG, JPG, WebP, etc.)